-7.3 Annual Inspections
+7.2 Annual Inspections

 LUCs are enforced and their effectiveness evaluated through annual inspections that are documented and maintained in the project record.
 At a minimum, LUC inspections will be conducted annually.
-As part of the annual inspections, KEMRON personnel will walk each site, cap or vegetative cover, and site/LUC boundary, and record observations on site-specific land use evaluation checklists, as well as document site conditions with photographs.
-Any non-compliance and the condition of any engineering controls (e.g. vegetative cap) will be documented.
+The inspections will be performed with documentation of any non-compliance and the condition of any engineering controls, if applicable.

-A LUC inspection form will be completed with, at a minimum, the date and time of the inspection, the name of the inspector, a notation of the observations made, what maintenance (if any) is required, and the date and nature of repairs or other remedial actions taken.
-Annual inspections of the vegetative cap at HAA-01 are discussed further in Section 6.
+During inspection, a LUC inspection form will be completed with, at a minimum, the date and time of the inspection, the name of the inspector, a notation of the observations made, what maintenance (if any) is required, and the date and nature of any repairs or other remedial actions taken.

-The purpose of the inspections is to assess each LUC and engineering control, including soil caps, signage (if present), and groundwater use restrictions to determine if the controls are being maintained.
-HAA will be notified if any changes in land use are discovered or extensive damage to engineering controls found.
+The purpose of the inspections is to assess each LUC and engineering control, including signage (if present) and groundwater use restrictions to determine if the controls are being maintained.
+HAA will be notified if any changes in land use are discovered.